Growth Metrics

 • Quarterly Long-Term Debt Repayments fell 9.47% to $65.0 million in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $266.3 million through Jan 2026, down 24.24% year-over-year, with the annual reading at $266.3 million for FY2026, 24.24% down from the prior year.

-• Long-Term Debt Repayments for Q1 2026 was $65.0 million at Flowers Foods, down from $69.3 million in the prior quarter.
+• Long-Term Debt Repayments was $65.0 million for Q1 2026 at Flowers Foods, down from $69.3 million in the prior quarter.

-• The five-year high for Long-Term Debt Repayments was $316.9 million in Q2 2023, with the low at -$249.4 million in Q4 2022.
+• Over five years, Long-Term Debt Repayments peaked at $316.9 million in Q2 2023 and troughed at -$249.4 million in Q4 2022.

-• The sharpest move saw Long-Term Debt Repayments surged 133.76% in 2023, then plummeted 67.64% in 2024.
+• Year-over-year, Long-Term Debt Repayments skyrocketed 133.76% in 2023 and then crashed 67.64% in 2024.

-• Over 5 years, Long-Term Debt Repayments stood at -$249.4 million in 2022, then skyrocketed by 133.24% to $82.9 million in 2023, then decreased by 13.39% to $71.8 million in 2024, then dropped by 3.48% to $69.3 million in 2025, then dropped by 6.2% to $65.0 million in 2026.
+• A 5-year view of Long-Term Debt Repayments shows it stood at -$249.4 million in 2022, then surged by 133.24% to $82.9 million in 2023, then fell by 13.39% to $71.8 million in 2024, then decreased by 3.48% to $69.3 million in 2025, then decreased by 6.2% to $65.0 million in 2026.